 To learn how to use LinkedIn to market your course online, first build your personal brand and customize it.

 If you don’t connect with people on LinkedIn, your feed possibly contains random pieces.

 It is necessary to transform your home feed into a custom content source.
-Create content, improve your skills and knowledge by writing articles and posts, not just be interesting.
+Create content, and improve your skills and knowledge by writing articles and posts, not just being interesting.
 Be also relevant to your audience, which makes commenting, sharing, and consequently being seen extremely easy for you.

 Find and follow the most hashtags you can for your area of expertise, offer, and audience.
 Take a look at all articles and posts including hashtags.

 Seek and “follow” the best companies in your target audience to be informed of any updates that you may subsequently discuss in your remarks.

 Find opportunities to ensure that they find you.
 Have an optimized profile.

 To do this, as many individuals as possible need to be seen.
 LinkedIn is based on the concepts of networking so that every new connection you have increases the number of people who view your business tremendously.
 If you have 100 connections of 1st level, for example, and each one has 100 connections of 1st level, you can have 10,000 connections of the 2nd degree.